 The fewer expenses your business has on a monthly basis, the higher your debt service coverage ratio (DSCR) will become.
 DSCR is important for many lenders to decipher your ability to repay the amount you’re borrowing.
 If your DSCR is below 1.25x, many lenders won’t approve your loan application.

 DSCR is calculated by dividing your business annual net operating income by your current year’s debt obligations.
-It’s an accurate way of showing how much your business can currently pay back in addition to your current debt obligations.
+It’s an accurate way of showing how much your business can pay back in addition to your current debt obligations.

-Bottom Line: Small Business Loans for Truckers
+Bottom Line: Small Business Loans for Trucking Companies

 When looking for trucking business loans, you have plenty of options.
 The best loan for you will depend on what you plan to spend the funds on and what your credit profile looks like.
 If you need working capital fast, then your best bet is to get a short-term loan or small business line of credit from an online lender that can fund you quickly.